Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Research medical facilities in your destination.
 Women in the last trimester of pregnancy should look for facilities that can manage complications of pregnancy, toxemia, and cesarean sections.

 If you will need prenatal care while you are abroad, arrange for this before you leave.
 Talk to your healthcare provider or midwife to figure out the best way to handle this.

 Know your blood type and check to make sure that blood is screened for HIV and hepatitis B in the areas you will be visiting.

 Check on the availability of safe food and beverages, including bottled water and pasteurized milk, in your destinations.

-If traveling by air, request an aisle seat at the bulkhead, which gives you the most space and comfort.
+If traveling by air, request an aisle seat at the bulkhead.
+This gives you the most space and comfort.
 If morning sickness is a problem, try to arrange travel during a time of day when you generally feel well.
 Seats over the wing in the midplane region will give you the smoothest ride.

-Try to walk every half-hour during a smooth flight, and flex and extend your ankles frequently to prevent thrombophlebitis (blood clots in the veins).
+Try to walk every half-hour during a smooth flight, and flex and extend your ankles often to prevent thrombophlebitis (blood clots in the veins).

 Fasten your seat belt at the pelvis level, below your hips.

 Drink plenty of fluids to counteract the dehydrating effect of the low humidity in aircraft cabins.

 Try to rest as much as possible while away.
 Exercise and activity during pregnancy are important, but try not to overdo it.